MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-prompts-objects/prompt-types/attribute-element-prompts.md

 - GET `/api/reports/{reportId}/instances/{instanceId}/prompts`

-You provide the ID of the document, dossier, or report in the path of the request, as well as the instance ID if you are getting information about a prompt applied to an instance of a document, dossier, or report.
+You provide the ID of the document, dashboard, or report in the path of the request, as well as the instance ID if you are getting information about a prompt applied to an instance of a document, dashboard, or report.
 The response contains the prompt information.

 ![Prompt Answer Model Response](../../../../images/swagger_promptAnswerModel_response.png)